djblackberry64/THE-FEEDBACK-REPO/00_GENERAL_INFO/general.md

 ## Community Status

-The discord team is on hiatus as of October 2025 and the general section of the community forum read-only.
+The discord team is on hiatus as of October 2025 and the support forums are the main form of getting in contact with the Framework team directly.